naiq/PN_GAN/README.md

 How to run it:

 GAN:</br>
-(1) run 'GAN/train.py' to train the GAN model.
+&ensp&ensp(1) run 'GAN/train.py' to train the GAN model.
 The model and log file will be saved in folder 'GAN/model' and 'GAN/log' respectively.
 The validate images will be synthesized in 'GAN/images';

-or (2) run 'GAN/evaluate.py' to generate images for specific testing image.
+&enspor (2) run 'GAN/evaluate.py' to generate images for specific testing image.
 The output will be saved in folder 'GAN/test'

 Person re-id:
 (1) run 'viper_feature.py' to extract features of probe and gallery, the features will be saved in folder '../feature/';